amreenfatema95/coffeemaker/README.md

 The following assumptions apply:
 * All class files are in the bin folder, and
-* Package is called minesweeper
+* Package is called sgt2